The 9 best Dyson alternatives in 2025: Save up to $500 on mighty vacuums that match the features and cleaning power of a premium Dyson

 - The Dreame H14 Pro cleans better than both the Dyson WashG1 and the Tineco Floor One Stretch S6 in this guide, and costs the same as the Dyson WashG1.

-- The eufy S1 Pro Omni is the singles best robot vacuum we've tested, but its $1,499 price point makes it more expensive than anything Dyson sells.
-If you want spotless floors all the time though, this is the one.
+- The eufy S1 Pro Omni is the single best robot vacuum we've tested, but its $1,499 price point makes it more expensive than anything Dyson sells.
+If you want spotless floors all the time, though, this is the one, as it reduced canister vacuum use by 90% in our tests, and is great at mopping and self-cleaning.

-- The Miele Duoflex and Miele Triflex both have exceptional suction and a suite of floorheads and attachments for varied cleaning, just like the Dysons, but they cost a similar price and are still slightly weaker than Dyson's bests.
+- The Miele Duoflex and Miele Triflex both have exceptional suction and a suite of floorheads and attachments for varied cleaning, just like the Dysons, but they cost a similar price while being slightly weaker than Dyson's top models.

 How to choose the best Dyson alternative

-Many newer vacuums have LED lights on the floorhead to better illuminate what's on your floors, but no model can do so as well as Dyson's vacuums like the Dyson V15 Detect that actually reveals invisible particles.
+Many newer vacuums have LED lights on the floorhead to better illuminate what's on your floors, but no model can do so as well as Dyson's vacuums like the Dyson V15 Detect, which actually reveals invisible particles.
 The closest we've found is, surprisingly, the Ultenic U16 Flex (at Amazon), the most affordable vacuum in this list.

 And finally, Dyson's suction power is among the best in the market, and when shopping for a Dyson alternative, this is usually the sacrifice.
 That being said, if raw suction is most important for you, consider the best upright vacuums or the best Miele vacuums.
 Miele's cordless vacuums perform similarly to Dyson's but can cost just as much, if not more.

-At Homes & Gardens we only review those vacuums with which we have had personal, hands-on experience.
-We want to vouch for every product we feature, so that you can trust us to be truthful and critical, where necessary.
+At Homes & Gardens we only review vacuums with which we have had personal, hands-on experience.
+We want to be able to vouch for every product we feature, so that you can trust us to be truthful and critical, where necessary.

 You can read about our full vacuum testing methodology in our guide on how we test vacuums.
 It gives the full low-down on where we test, for how long, and the individual cleaning tests we carry out.

-But when testing to see if a vacuum is a worthy of being a Dyson alternative, we assess how comparable its features are to what we know and love about Dyson.
-Most importantly, they need to be considerably more affordable, as the one major drawback of Dyson vacuums is the price.
+But in a nutshell, when testing to see if a vacuum is worthy of being a Dyson alternative, we assess how comparable its features are to what we know and love about Dyson's floor cleaners.
+Most importantly, they need to be considerably more affordable, as the one major drawback of Dyson vacuums is usually the steep price.

-If we evaluate the vacuum's suction power, pet hair pickup, dust detection and smart features as strong, but the price isn't too far off a Dyson, we'll still recommend spending that little bit extra for the real deal.
-If these features aren't quite as good but the vacuum is much more affordable, we've found a winner.
+If we find the alternative vacuum's suction power, pet hair pickup, dust detection, and smart features as strong, but the price isn't too far off a Dyson, we'll still recommend spending that little bit extra for the real deal.
+If these features aren't quite as good but the vacuum is much more affordable and still a good cleaner, we've found a winner.

 Meet the team

-I am Dan Fauzi, Homes & Gardens' home tech editor covering vacuums on a daily basis.
-I've been testing and reviewing home products for four years now, including 19 vacuums for Homes & Gardens and four from Dyson and Shark.
-I've even visited Dyson's engineering labs and am well-versed in their product line.
+I am Dan Fauzi, Homes & Gardens' home tech editor, covering vacuum testing and new releases, and upgrades in floor cleaning technology daily.
+I've been testing and reviewing home products for four years now, including 28 vacuums for Homes & Gardens and five from Dyson and Shark.
+I've even visited Dyson's engineering labs and am well-versed in their product line, features and technology.

-Camryn Rabideau is a freelance writer and product reviewer who has tested more than 50 vacuum cleaners over the past five years, including many of the vacuums in this guide.
+Camryn is a freelance writer and product reviewer who has tested more than 50 vacuum cleaners over the past five years, including the Bissell SurfaceSense in this guide.

 FAQs